 Eggplant Burger

-- 2 tablespoons Coconut Flour or other flour of choice
+- 2 tablespoon Coconut Flour or other flour of choice

 - 5 Gluten-free Burger buns toasted

-- 1 tablespoons Vegetable Oil of choice no Olive Oil!
+- 1 tablespoon Vegetable Oil of choice, no Olive Oil!

 - Lettuce